-Spending policy and how the investment objectives relate to spending policy
+Spending policy and how the investment objectives relate to spending policy in which the distribution is planned.

-The University has a policy of appropriating for distribution each year 4.5% of its endowment fund's average market value over the prior 12 quarters through the calendar year-end preceding the fiscal year in which the distribution is planned.
 In establishing this policy, the University considered the long-term expected return on its endowment, which is expected to exceed this appropriation by, at least, the general rate of inflation.
 This is consistent with the University's objective to maintain the purchasing power of the endowment assets held in perpetuity, or for a specified term, as well as to provide additional real growth through new gifts and investment.